In this first episode of the Orkneyology Podcast (with the encouragement of some steaming mulled wine for Rhonda's sake) we introduce ourselves:

 So pull up a chair, pour yourself a dram and settle in for a good, old-fashioned blether among friends.

 Tom will tell us a bit about unique aspects of Scottish coastal culture and the coastal stories of Scotland.
-And he'll tell a
+And he'll tell a few tales from his upcoming book with History Press, Scottish Folk Tales of Coast and Sea, coming out in April 2024.

 You can also listen on Youtube, with a few photos for context.